mryalamanchi/onehouraday/README.md

 Maximise social initiatives impact by making social collaboration an habit on people’s life.

 # About 1 Hour a Day
-1hour1day.com is a Social Platform that enables people to learn by helping social innitiatives.
+1hour1day.com is a Social Platform that enables people to learn by helping on social innitiatives.
 We want to reduce the barriers present on "Social impact work" and encourage more people to *use their strengths to serve others.*

 # What problems we want to solve